huanghy95/StaR/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact the authors (contact information will be added after review).
+For questions or issues, please open a GitHub issue or contact the authors.